moodle-an-hochschulen/moodle-local_resort_courses/README.md

 Changes
 =======
-2013-03-18 - Code cleanup according to moodle codechecker 2013-02-18 - Check compatibility for Moodle 2.4, fix language string names to comply with language string name convention 2013-01-21 - Migrate plugin settings from config.php to a settings page within Moodle
+2013-04-23 - Check if we need to specify log events 2013-03-18 - Code cleanup according to moodle codechecker 2013-02-18 - Check compatibility for Moodle 2.4, fix language string names to comply with language string name convention 2013-01-21 - Migrate plugin settings from config.php to a settings page within Moodle